Craignethan Castle: History

-The situation was reversed once more following Mary's abdication, when Arran aided her escape from Loch Leven Castle, and regained his castles.
+The situation was reversed once more following Mary's abdication, when Arran aided her escape from Lochleven Castle, and regained his castles.
 Mary came to Craignethan for safety.
 Arran's son, Lord Claud Hamilton, is said to have entertained Mary at Craignethan on the night before the Battle of Langside in 1568.
 The battle, at which the Hamiltons fought the forces of Regent Moray, ended in defeat, and Mary was forced to flee to England.
-Craignethan and Cadzow were surrendered again, Moray came in person to the castle to receive the keys on 15 May 1568.
+Craignethan and Cadzow were surrendered again.
+Moray came in person to the castle to receive the keys on 15 May 1568.
 Lord Claud attempted to recover the castle by force in October, and his brother Lord John began to starve out Moray's soldiers in November.
 The Hamiltons regained the castle by March.

 Feuding continued between the Hamiltons and the opponents of Mary.
 In 1570, Moray was shot in Linlithgow by James Hamilton of Bothwellhaugh.
 After an English army assisting in the Marian civil war went to Glasgow in May 1570 the Hamiltons withdrew to Craignethan, and the Earl of Sussex was informed of Craignethan's defensive shortcomings;"Draffin, a strong house of the Duke's, but situate in a hole, so that it is commanded on every part, and has no ordnance."
 In the same month Lord Sempill now a King's man was captured and imprisoned in the castle.
 In August, the English ambassador in Scotland, Thomas Randolph heard that Regent Lennox was hoping to get the Hamiltons out of their "den of Draffen".
 Lennox planned to go to Clydesdale with the Earls of Mar and Glencairn, and Lord Ochiltree, bringing artillery from Stirling Castle.
 This expedition was postponed.
 There were allegations that the Craignethan garrison had destroyed crops and produce on lands of Lemphlair and Braidwood belonging to the Lairds of Cunninghamhead and Glenbervie, and captured Lord Sempill.